phillipclapham/neuroweaver/README.md

 **Social Filtration Tools:** Our identities, relationships, and cultural positioning establish collective fields that determine which aspects of reality become accessible.
 By strategically shifting social contexts and relationship dynamics, we can access different reality domains.
 The groups we participate in function as collective filtering mechanisms that either expand or constrain our perceptual possibilities.

 **Consciousness Filtration Tools:** Different awareness states reveal different reality landscapes.
 By developing the capacity to intentionally shift between states of consciousness while maintaining meta-awareness, we gain access to a vastly expanded range of perceptual possibilities.
 These states aren't merely subjective experiences but functional technologies for accessing different dimensions of reality.

+**Scale-Specific Co-Creation**: When facing highly stable consensus patterns (like physical illness), the sophisticated practitioner employs **Multi-Dimensional Redistribution**—shifting creative focus to more malleable dimensions while acknowledging the limits of individual influence.
+Rather than futilely opposing hardened consensus or surrendering to determinism, they dance with reality across the spectrum of possibility:

+- Physical Dimension: Applying targeted influence within known leverage points
+- Emotional Dimension: Reconfiguring the affective experience of unchangeable conditions
+- Symbolic Dimension: Creating meaning and narrative that transforms significance
+- Cognitive Dimension: Deploying attention and interpretation strategies that optimize response
+- Social Dimension: Adjusting identity and relationship patterns to support navigation
+- Consciousness Dimension: Shifting awareness configurations to reveal new possibility spaces

+This represents not compromise but sophisticated navigation—like a martial artist who redirects force rather than attempting to stop it directly.
+For the perception explorer, this isn't resignation but fascination—each 'immovable' reality aspect becomes a curious laboratory for discovering subtle leverage points previously invisible to those demanding direct control.

 ### **Filter Systematics: The Deep Architecture**